kathrinse/be_great/README.md

 </p>

 <p align="center">
-<b>Generation of Realistic Tabular Data</b>
+<strong>Generation of Realistic Tabular data</strong>
 </p>

 ### **tl&dr**

 Our GReaT framework utilizes the capabilities of pretrained large language Transformer models to synthesize realistic tabular data.
-It follows the common data science API, and require only four lines of code to generate new samples.
+New samples are generated with just four lines of code, following the scikit-learn API.

 ## GReaT Installation